He who is not every day conquering some fear has not learned the secret of life.

 As a self-representing artist, you are the boss of yourself.
 That means you can use the list to check yourself.
 Ask yourself how your art business activities align with the list’s traits?
 It’s personal, so you don’t have to share your answers.
 But I bet you find your answers enlightening.

-I believe the more these characteristics apply to you the more you are working in the best version of yourself.
+The more these characteristics apply to you, the more you work in the best version of yourself.
 No matter how you distribute your art, you can see your actions have consequences and potential significant influence on your art business and how you live your artist’s life.

 Art Galleries Are Luxury Retail Stores.